ostracod/ostracod-multiplayer/README.md

 * `clientDelegate.initialize()`: Called after the whole page is loaded.
 * `clientDelegate.setLocalPlayerInfo(command)`: Called after the client receives local player information. `command` contains the members `username` and `score`.
+* `clientDelegate.addCommandsBeforeUpdateRequest()`: Called before sending each bundle of commands through the web socket.
 * `clientDelegate.timerEvent()`: Called for each client frame.
 * `clientDelegate.keyDownEvent(keyCode)`: Called whenever the user presses a key.
 Return false to override default browser action, and true otherwise.
 * `clientDelegate.keyUpEvent(keyCode)`: Called whenever the user releases a key.
 Return false to override default browser action, and true otherwise.